JCCs Nationwide Face Third Wave of Bomb Threats

 On Jan.
 9, 16 JCCs in nine states received threats, Marla Cohen, communications manager for the JCC Association of North America told

-NBC affiliate WNYC.
+NBC affiliate WNBC.
 Nine days later, 28 centers in 17 states received threats.

 According to Cohen, the threats came from a mix of robocalls and real people.